Post – Why I’m Rejoicing in the Death of the Suit

 No way.

-You thought that after my introduction which smacked of “it was better before”, I would have answered “yes” to this question.
+You thought that after my introduction which reeked of “it was better before”, I would have answered “yes” to this question.

-I have three comments to make on this subject:
+I have three points to make on this subject:

-1. It is absurd to ask your employees to come in a suit and tie to meet customers who barely make the effort to put on a shirt.
+1. It is absurd to ask your employees to come in suits and ties to meet customers who barely make the effort to put on a shirt.

-2. Are we really going to mourn the end of the office suit if it means less filthy ties and saggy-shouldered jackets?
+2. Are we really going to mourn the end of the business suit if it means fewer ugly ties and jackets with sagging shoulders?

-3. The global pandemic of 2020 has definitively finished off the office suit.
+3. The global pandemic of 2020 has definitely finished off the office suit.

 Good riddance.

-From now on, the costume is no longer the dress of power.
+Now, the suit is no longer the garment of power.
 It has even become the opposite.
-He clothes the one who has none, the one to whom the rules are imposed.
-The one who dictates them dresses in hoodies, jeans, New Balance and sometimes he wears flip-flops.
+It dresses the one who has none, the one to whom the rules are imposed.
+The one who dictates them, he dresses in hoodies, jeans, New Balance and sometimes he wears flip-flops.

 Steve Jobs, Mark Zuckerberg, Elon Musk and the new figures of power do not wear suits.